Jocelyn Blore

 Graduates from this program are prepared to apply scientific methodologies to solve criminal cases and legal protocols.
 The master’s program requires 54 quarter credits to graduate, while the graduate-level certificate requires 31.5 quarter units in forensic pathology, crime scene investigation, and digital evidence.

-American InterContinental University offers an online bachelor of science program in criminal justice with a specialization in forensic science.
+American InterContinental University offers an online bachelor of science program in criminal justice specializing in forensic science.
 Students in this program will explore how investigators solve crimes, how they conduct investigations, the theories of justice and crime, and common criminal procedures.
-This bachelor’s degree prepares students in conducting death-scene investigations and interpreting forensic analysis, processing and preserving evidence, and leveraging methodology, technology, and data.
+This bachelor’s degree prepares students to conduct death-scene investigations and interpret forensic analysis, process and preserve evidence, and leverage methodology, technology, and data.

-The curriculum of this 180-credit program has a solid criminal justice foundation that thoroughly explores the U.S. legal system, crime theory, constitutional procedures, and crime victim studies.
-The other major component of this curriculum features specialized online courses in forensic science and a senior capstone project in criminal justice.
+This 180-credit program’s curriculum has a solid criminal justice foundation that thoroughly explores the U.S. legal system, crime theory, constitutional procedures, and crime victim studies.
+The other major component features specialized online courses in forensic science and a senior capstone project in criminal justice.

-Courses include an introduction to criminology; an introduction to criminal law; an introduction to law enforcement; an introduction to the American court system; foundations of corrections; criminalistics; aspects of forensic psychology; criminal investigation; forensic biology; and medicolegal death investigation.
+Courses include an introduction to criminology, criminal law, law enforcement, the American court system, foundations of corrections, criminalistics, aspects of forensic psychology, criminal investigation, forensic biology, and medicolegal death investigation.

-Other national online schools also provide online forensics and CSI programs that may be of interest to students seeking similar programs in Utah.
+Other national online schools also provide online forensics and CSI programs that may interest students seeking similar programs in Utah.

 Students evaluating forensic science programs in Utah and beyond should look for both institutional and programmatic accreditation.
 Institutional accreditation means that the school has been evaluated for its standards and efficacy.
 For instance, Utah Valley University holds accreditation from the Northwest Commission on Colleges and Universities.